v4n00/h2mm-cli/README.md

 sh -c "$(curl -fsSL https://raw.githubusercontent.com/v4n00/h2mm-cli/refs/heads/master/install.sh)"
 ```

+Running this script will require sudo permissions. **DO NOT TRUST** random scripts from the internet.
+If you want to review the script before running it, check out the mod repository for yourself.

 ## Usage

 The script gets added to `/usr/local/bin/h2mm` and can be used by running `h2mm` in your shell, which will show the help message explaining how to use the script.